Sequoia/sequoia.github.com/_content/posts/goodbye-comments.md

 >
 > _- importance of education, 2019_

-This type of feedback is what keeps me doing this when it seems "pointless," which it does at time.
+This type of feedback is what keeps me doing this when it seems "pointless," which it does at times.
 In particular I appreciate what you said about "someone with a bit of originality." _Seriously._ Thank you _importance of education_!

 > This is really fascinating, You're an excessively professional blogger.
 I've joined your feed and stay up for looking for more of your excellent post.
 Also, I have shared your website in my social networks
 >